cryostatio/cryostat-legacy/README.md

 For a basic development non-containerized smoketest, use `./gradlew run`, or `./gradlew run --args="client-args-here"`.

+The client can operate in three different command execution modes.
+These are batch (scripted), interactive TTY, and interactive socket.
+To use batch mode, simply pass a single argument string to the client at runtime, ex.
+`./gradlew run --args="'help; ip; hostname'"`.
+For interactive TTY mode, either invoke the client with no args (`./gradlew run --args="''"`) or with the flag `-it`: `./gradlew run --args="-it"`.
+And for interactive socket mode, pass the flag `-d`: `./gradlew run --args="-d"`.

 The `run.sh` script can be used to spin up a Docker container of the JMXClient, running alone but set up so that it is able to introspect itself with JFR.
-This can be achieved by doing `sh run.sh` and then typing `connect jmx-client:9091` into the client shell that appears.
+This can be achieved by doing `sh run.sh -it` and then typing `connect jmx-client:9091` into the client shell that appears.
+When running in this container, all three execution modes described above are still available and accessible using the same mthods.
 Some client shell demo scripts are also available in the `demos` directory.
-These can be used with ex.
+These can be used with batch mode, ex.
 `sh run.sh "$(more demos/print_help)"`.

+There are three environment variables that the client checks during its
+runtime: `CONTAINER_DOWNLOAD_HOST`, `CONTAINER_DOWNLOAD_PORT`, and
-There are two environment variables that the client checks during its runtime: `CONTAINER_DOWNLOAD_HOST` and `CONTAINER_DOWNLOAD_PORT`.
-These are used by the embedded webserver for controlling the port and hostname used and displayed when making recordings available for export (download).
+`LISTEN_PORT`.
+The former two are used by the embedded webserver for controlling the port and hostname used and displayed when making recordings available for export (download).
+The latter is used when running the client in daemon/socket mode and controls the port that the client listens for connections on.
 These may be set by setting the environment variable before invoking the `run.sh` shell script, or if this script is not used, by using the `-e` environment variable flag in the `docker` or `podman` command invocation.

 For an overview of the available commands and their functionalities, see [this document](COMMANDS.md).